Separations in Proof Complexity and TFNP: Reversible Resolution vs. Nullstellensatz

 \begin{fact}[\cite{Nisan1994}] Suppose that $p$ is an $n$-variate real polynomial such that $p(x)=\Or_n(x)\pm 1/3$ for all $x\in\{0,1\}^n$.
 Then $\deg(p)\geq\Omega(\sqrt{n})$. \end{fact}

 {\bm{f}} {\bm{y}} {\bm{u}}

 \paragraph{Definition of reduction.} We define a depth-$d$ deterministic reduction as a pair $(f,u)$ such that \begin{enumerate}[label={(\arabic*)}] \item $f\colon\{0,1\}^{n-1}\to\{0,1\}^{n'}$ is a function that maps an input $x$ of $\Or_{n-1}$ to an input $y=f(x)$ of~$\sopl_n$.
 Moreover, each output bit $f_i(x)\in\{0,1\}$ is a depth-$d$ decision tree function of $x$. \item For any input $x$, the only solutions of $y=f(x)$ are active sinks on the last row $\{n\}\times [n]$.
 We write $\sols(y)\subseteq\{n\}\times [n]$ for the set of solutions in $y$.
-Moreover, $u\in\sols(f(x))$ is a solution called the \emph{planted} solution.
+Moreover, $u\in\sols(y)$ is a solution called the \emph{planted} solution.
 (Note that $u$ does not depend on $x$.) \item If $\Or(x)=0$, then $y=f(x)$ contains a unique solution, namely $\sols(y)=\{u\}$. \item If $\Or(x)=1$, then $y=f(x)$ contains at least two solutions, $|\sols(y)|\geq 2$. \end{enumerate} We then define a depth-$d$ \emph{randomised} reduction $\calR$ as a probability distribution over depth-$d$ deterministic reductions $(\f,\u)\sim \calR$.
-For every $x$, we write $\calR_x$ for the distribution of $(\f(x),\u)$.
+For every $x$, we write $\calR_x$ for the distribution of $(\f(x),\u) = (\y,\u)$.
 We say that a pair $(\y,\u)$ is \emph{ideal} if it satisfies the following. \begin{quote} \emph{Ideal $(\y,\u)$:}~ Let $y$ be any outcome of $\y$ and consider $\u$ conditioned on $\y=y$, namely, $\u'\coloneqq(\u\mid\y=y)$.
 Then $\u'$ is uniformly distributed over $\sols(y)$; in short, $\u'\sim\sols(y)$. \end{quote} We say $\calR$ is \emph{ideal} if $\calR_x$ is ideal for every $x$.

 \paragraph{Ideal reduction \boldmath$\Rightarrow$ Approximation to $\Or$.} Next, we show that if we had an ideal reduction, we could construct an approximating polynomial for $\Or$.
-We write $i_u$ for the unique~$i$ such that~$a_i(y)=0$ encodes the constraint that $u$ is not an active sink.
+We write $i_u$ for the unique~$i$ such that the polynomial equation $a_i(y)=0$ encodes the $\sopl_n$ constraint that $u$ is not an active sink.
+Namely, this corresponds to the equation $s_u = 0$, where the bit $s_u \in \{0,1\}$ of the input $y$ encodes whether or not $u$ is active (see \cref{def:SOPL-CNF}).
 If we think of $u\in\{n\}\times[n]$ as encoded by an~$O(\log n)$-bit string, we can define an $[n'+O(\log n)]$-variate polynomial

 Here, for every $i$, the indicator function $\mathds{1}[i=i_{u}]\in\{0,1\}$ is computed by an $O(\log n)$-degree polynomial.
 This means $q$ has degree $\deg(q)\leq O(k\log n)$.
 If $(\y,\u)$ is ideal, then